MNL-Bandit in non-stationary environments: Algorithm

 \SetKwInput{Init}{Initialization} \SetKwComment{Comment}{/*}{*/} \mycommfont[1]{ \ttfamily#1} \SetCommentSty{mycommfont}

-\paragraph{Algorithm for MNL-Bandit in non-stationary environments.} We combine Algorithm~\ref{alg:near-stationary} with the algorithm MASTER of \cite{wei2021non} to get an algorithm for MNL-Bandit in non-stationary environments.
-In fact, \cite{wei2021non} give an interesting meta algorithm called MASTER such that given an algorithm ALG with good performance in $(\Delta, \rho)$-near-stationary environments for some $\Delta$ and $\rho$, MASTER schedules ALG in a multi-scale manner and uses the reward upper bounds $\hat{R}_t$ to perform at each time step non-stationarity tests to detect a change in the unknown parameters.
-Once a change is detected, MASTER restarts.
-We refer the reader to the original paper of \cite{wei2021non} for a pseudocode of MASTER. \cite{wei2021non} give bounds on the worst-case dynamic regret of the combination of MASTER and ALG (denoted by MASTER+ALG) in function of $\Delta$, $\rho$ and other parameters of the problem.

-\paragraph{Regret bounds.} We show the existence of functions $\Delta$ and $\rho$ such that Algorithm~\ref{alg:near-stationary} performs well in $(\Delta, \rho)$-near-stationary environments and that MASTER+Algorithm~\ref{alg:near-stationary} achieves an optimal dynamic regret for the MNL-Bandit problem (up to logarithmic factors).
-In particular, we show the following theorem:
+\paragraph{Regret bounds.} In order to bound the dynamic regret of EEMNSE, we evaluate the regret accumulated by the base algorithm (Algorithm~\ref{alg:near-stationary}) when the environment is near-stationary.
+In particular, we show the existence of functions $\Delta$ and $\rho$ such that Algorithm \ref{alg:near-stationary} performs well in $(\Delta, \rho)$-near-stationary environments and that EEMNSE achieves an optimal dynamic regret for the MNL-Bandit problem (up to logarithmic factors).
+More precisely, we show the following theorem:

 \begin{restatable}{theorem}{restateregret} For the choices, and Algorithm~\ref{alg:near-stationary} performs well in $(\Delta, \rho)$-near-stationary environments with $\hat{R}_{t} = R(S(t), \hat{\bm{\omega}}(t))$, where $\hat{\bm{\omega}}(t)$ is the vector of the upper confidence bounds at round $t$.
-By Theorem 2 of \cite{wei2021non}, this further implies that, without knowledge of $\deltaIk$ and $L$, MASTER+Algorithm~\ref{alg:near-stationary} guarantees with high probability a dynamic regret, \end{restatable}
+By Theorem 2 of \cite{wei2021non}, this further implies that, without knowledge of $\deltaIk$ and $L$, EEMNSE guarantees with high probability a dynamic regret, \end{restatable}

 \paragraph{Notation.}

 We adopt the unified notation $X^{(t)}_j(i)$ to denote the value of a variable $X$ (e.g., the number of purchases) at the $i$-th step (a step can be a time step, an epoch or just an index, if $X$ does not depend on any particular notion of step we drop the index $i$), for item $j \in [N]$ (again if $X$ does not depend on items we drop the subscript), and between the time rounds $1$ and $t$ (when the time frame matters otherwise we drop the superscript).
 For every $i, k \geq 1$ such that $i \leq k$, we use $X^{(t)}_j(i:k)$ to denote the random process (or sequence of random variables) $X^{(t)}_j(i), \dots, X^{(t)}_j(k)$.